JuliaDynamics/Agents.jl/docs/src/devdocs.md

 git clone https://github.com/JuliaDynamics/Agents.jl.git --single-branch
 ```

+## Custom space type

-## Creating a new space type
+### Creating a new space type
 Creating a new space type within Agents.jl is quite simple and requires the extension of only 5 methods to support the entire Agents.jl API.
 The exact specifications on how to create a new space type are contained within the source file: [`src/core/space_interaction_API.jl`](https://github.com/JuliaDynamics/Agents.jl/blob/main/src/core/space_interaction_API.jl).

 In principle, the following should be done: